CAFDataProcessing/data-processing-service-utils/data-processing-databases-container/README.md

 #### CAF_WORKFLOW_DB_NAME

 The name to use for the installed workflow database.
-Also used in registering base data to indicate the database to add base data to.
 Defaults to 'workflow'.

 #### POSTGRES_PASSWORD